 This will help not only with ideas but with generating the framework for what’s going to get you the most traction online.
 You will also start to learn the level of engagement articles are achieving, such as how often it’s being shared, liked, or reposted.

 This is the beginning of you creating your social strategy and strategy for the long term.
 It means you can review upcoming posts which might be of value, ensuring that you create enough posts in advance if you decide to run a focused social campaign.
 If you have enough upcoming content for weeks or even months in advance, it makes it much easier to top up your content calendar tools, and you will like it’s a lot less work too.
-It might also be a good idea to look at upcoming awareness days, the times per day that items are posted which the most efficient social accounts to maximise your social media efforts.
+It might also be a good idea to look at upcoming awareness days, the times per day that items are posted and the most efficient social accounts to maximise your social media efforts.

 In researching what people are sharing, you can also make sure you have a plan in place to cover all the various social channels too.
 Content management is key here because not all content suits particular social channels.
 An infographic will likely work better on Instagram vs YouTube for example.
 A webinar might work better across something such as Facebook Live where you can use Facebook analytics to see how engaged your audience was in real-time.
 A video, on the other hand, will gain more traction than it would on your blog alone and reach a wider audience across Facebook and LinkedIn if it’s relevant to the wider audience.
 Videos with high-quality graphics also perform very well across social channels.